smaht-dac/submitr/README.rst

 Getting Started
 ===============

-Once ``poetry`` has finished installing this library into your virtual environment, you should have access to the ``submit-metadata-bundle`` and the ``submit-genelist`` commands.
+Once you have finished installing this library into your virtual environment, you should have access to the ``submit-metadata-bundle`` and the ``submit-genelist`` commands.